Skip to main content

 Later on students were able to visit the community surrounding the reserve, which was really special, as the group learnt about their culture and way of life.
 Later in the week students visited the Hoedspruit Endangered Species Centre, the Moholoholo Rehabilitiation Centre and the Hoedspruit Breeding Centre.
 Here students learnt about the conservation efforts focusing on cheetahs and rhino.
 They were also told about the devastating effects of poaching in South Africa (95 elephants a day!) and the efforts being undertaken to combat this.

-Their journey continued on to Kruger National Park, which is the same size as wales!
+Their journey continued on to Kruger National Park, which is the same size as Wales!
 Whilst in Kruger they went out on game drives all day, spotting as many animals as possible.
 The national park is so full of amazing wildlife and the groups ended up seeing the big 5 twice alongside wild dogs, leopards, antelope and an array of birdlife!

 On the final night there was a celebration of the week, the guides cooked the group a transitional braai (BBQ) which everyone sat round and enjoyed for their last evening in South Africa.
 It was an amazing experience and a great time was had by all, with memories made that will last a lifetime.
 Interested in Animal Welfare?
 View our course here.